jasonalshamary/hungryadmin/content/Posts/bookreviewmar.rst

 In March I finished 4 books and met my goal.
 Part of this was sticking to my rule that if I'm not pulled in by the 50th page I put it down and move on, and part of it was simply selecting better books.
+I also read one book that I ended up putting down which I will include here.

 The Three-Body Problem
 ----------------------